marifribeiro/cs50-8-finance/README.md

 ## Run
 You will need [Python](https://www.python.org/downloads/) and [Flask](https://flask.palletsprojects.com/en/1.1.x/installation/) installed on your computer to run this application.

-Start by installing [Python 2.7.9](https://www.python.org/downloads/release/python-2717/) or higher.
+Start by installing [Python 3](https://www.python.org/downloads/).
+Here's a [guide on the installation](https://wiki.python.org/moin/BeginnersGuide/Download).
 Once you have Python, and clonned this repository, run the following commands:

+To install pip, run:

+`sudo apt install python3-pip`

+To install Flask, run:

+`sudo apt install python3-flask`

 To install this project's dependecies, run:

 `pip3 install -r requirements.txt`

-Install Flask:

-`sudo apt install python3-flask`

 Define the correct file as the default Flask application: